lemire/talks/2018/sciencefacts.md

 All of your cells have the same genetic information.

+---

-All of the mother's cells come from a cell in your mother's and so forth.
+All of the mother's cells come from a cell from your grand-mother's and so forth.

+---

 It goes all the way back to the origin of life (bacteria).

+---

+All our cells share the same DNA (genes)

+---

-All our cells share the same DNA (genes): your genes encode about 1 GB of data (easily fits in memory on a cheap phone).
+your genes encode about 1 GB of data (easily fits in memory on a cheap phone).

 ---